GIV-UCalgary/GIV-Website/content/authors/katayoon/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Alumni Postdoc and Research Associate
-- Postdoctoral Researchers
+#- Postdoctoral Researchers
-- Ph.D.
+#- Ph.D.
 Students and Postdoctoral Researchers
 ---

 Katayoon is a Postdoctoral Scholar interested in information visualization, human computer interactions, and aesthetic visualizations.